dolomite-exchange/dolomite-subgraph/README.md

-# Uniswap V2 Subgraph
+# Dolomite Subgraph

-[Uniswap](https://uniswap.org/) is a decentralized protocol for automated token exchange on Ethereum.
+This sub-graph was originally forked from [Uniswap](https://uniswap.org/).
+Dolomite is a decentralized protocol for complex financial instruments on Ethereum.
+Elements of Uniswap were forked into Dolomite's fork of [dYdX](https://dydx.exchange).

-This subgraph dynamically tracks any pair created by the uniswap factory.
-It tracks of the current state of Uniswap contracts, and contains derived stats for things like historical data and USD prices.
+This subgraph dynamically tracks all trading pairs.
+It tracks of the current state of Uniswap contracts, the dYdX margin protocol, and contains derived stats for things like historical data and USD prices.

 - aggregated data across pairs and tokens,
 - data on individual pairs and tokens,
 - data on transactions
 - data on liquidity providers
+- data on liquidations and vaporizations
+- data on the health of each user's (margin) account
-- historical data on Uniswap, pairs or tokens, aggregated by day
+- historical data on Dolomite, pairs or tokens, aggregated by day

 ## Running Locally